Originally posted 2008-11-17 18:19:26. Republished by Blog Post Promoter

-You may have remembered this canvas in its original form, I blogged about it a couple of weeks ago.
+You may have remembered this canvas in its original form, I blogged about it several years ago.
 Thinking about it I decided that to do what I wanted to do, I was going to have to paint the canvas to get good coverage for the threads.

 You can see the results above.
 Not very professional, is it?